JumpCloud SAML Implementation

 |Signing Behavior||Whether/when SAML requests will be signed.
 By default, JumpCloud will not require requests to be signed.|

-When you're done with the Service Provider configuration section, Save your work.
+When you are done with the service provider configuration, Save your work.

 |Entity ID||Enter your JumpCloud IdP Entity ID, which can be retrieved from the JumpCloud Single Sign-On Configuration screen.|